YurijGolikov99/Automation_Quality_Assurance-Engineer/README.md

-# Hi, dear guests of my repository 👋
+# Hi, dear friends 👋
 ## My name Yuri and i am a test automotion engineer(AQA)
 ### Here i upload pet projects that where made by my during my self-development and training